hathora/builder/docs/reference.md

 3. `ctx`: a context object, which must be used for sources of nondeterminism (random numbers, current time, api calls)
 4. `request`: the input arguments to the method as defined in `rtag.yml`

 Based on these inputs, the method can validate whether the action is permitted, returning an error response if not.
 Otherwise, the method can mutate `state` as desired and return a success response.
+Any mutations that occur will ultimately be reflected in the client state via the `getUserState` function.

 ### getUserState